microsoft/vscode-docs/docs/copilot/overview.md

 ## Getting started

-To get started with Github Copilot in VS Code:
+To get started with GitHub Copilot in VS Code:

 1. Make sure you have a [GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).